-Stories about succession from the Hudson Valley and the Tri-State region will be highlighted in the keynote speech by Don R. Rogers.
-An expert who has helped farmers move their operations into the future, Rogers began his career with Cornell Cooperative Extension before joining Farm Credit East, the number-one financial-services cooperative for the Northeast agricultural industry.
+Stories about succession from the Hudson Valley and the Tri-State region were highlighted in the keynote speech by Don R. Rogers.
+Don, an expert who has helped farmers move their operations into the future, began his career with Cornell Cooperative Extension before joining Farm Credit East, the number-one financial-services cooperative for the Northeast agricultural industry.
 He’s worked with more than 2,000 farm operators and owners on everything from family farms, to labor management, to funding.

 Panels and Workshops

-Beekeeping 101 – 11:15 am & 2:00 pm –Find out what’s happening to the honey bees–how you can start your own hive–plus plenty of resources to help.
+Beekeeping 101 – Find out what’s happening to the honey bees–how you can start your own hive–plus plenty of resources to help.

-Children’s Programming-- Kids will learn about beekeeping, how to make honey granola treats, craft activities, bee stories and more, thanks to Farm On!
+Children’s Programming– Kids learned about beekeeping, how to make honey granola treats, craft activities, bee stories and more, thanks to Farm On!
 Foundation for their support of the children’s program.

 Ginsberg’s Foods is the conference Platinum Sponsor.
 Gold Sponsors include: Berkshire Farm & Table, Berkshire Taconic Community Foundation, Columbia – Greene Media, Farm Credit East, Farm On!
 Foundation, and Valley Oil.